Naren456/browser-mind/README.md

   <img src="https://img.shields.io/badge/Playwright-2EAD33?style=for-the-badge&logo=playwright&logoColor=white" alt="Playwright" />
 </p>

-## ✨ Key Features
+## Key Features

-- **🧠 LLM-Driven ReAct Loop**: At the core of BrowserMind is an autonomous reasoning engine.
+- **LLM-Driven ReAct Loop**: At the core of BrowserMind is an autonomous reasoning engine.
 The LLM iterates in a continuous loop—thinking, invoking tools, evaluating results, and correcting its own path.
-- **🎯 Set-of-Marks (SoM) Navigation**: Instead of forcing the LLM to parse raw HTML or guess CSS selectors, the backend assigns a unique integer ID to every interactive element.
+- **Set-of-Marks (SoM) Navigation**: Instead of forcing the LLM to parse raw HTML or guess CSS selectors, the backend assigns a unique integer ID to every interactive element.
 The agent interacts with extreme precision using the `interact_with_id` tool.
-- **🎛️ "Industrial Telemetry" Console**: A brutalist, high-trust Operator Console built with React.
+- **"Industrial Telemetry" Console**: A brutalist, high-trust Operator Console built with React.
 Features include a **Live Viewport Stream**, a continuous **Telemetry Tape** log of machine reasoning, and a **Vision Timeline Filmstrip**.

-## 🏗️ Architecture
+## Architecture
 The system is built on a decoupled architecture:
 - **Backend (Express/Node.js)**: Manages Playwright, the in-memory RunStore, and communication with the OpenRouter API.
 - **Frontend (React/Vite)**: An interactive dashboard consuming REST endpoints and real-time SSE streams.

 > **Deep Dives**: See [`ARCHITECTURE.md`](./ARCHITECTURE.md) for the visual architecture diagram and [`backend/README.md`](./backend/README.md) for the backend execution engine details.

-## 🚀 Getting Started
+## Getting Started

 ### Prerequisites
 - [Node.js](https://nodejs.org/) (v18 or higher)